Psychological Safety Framework in Pull-based Open Source Projects: Empirical Study Design

 However, recent research has highlighted concerns regarding fake stars on GitHub, where artificially inflated popularity has been linked to scams, malware, and deceptive ranking tactics \cite{he202445millionsuspectedfake}.
 To mitigate this risk, we initially selected the 200 most starred repositories but further refined the repositories by removing repositories that did not primarily focus on active software development contributions.
 Specifically, we excluded: \begin{itemize} \item code learning (e.g., coding challenges, tutorials); \item resource lists (e.g., curated lists of tools, frameworks, or libraries); \item educational content (e.g., repositories intended for teaching rather than active software development); \item non-English repositories, as language barriers limit our understanding about the context of the repository; \item documentation-only repositories that do not involve active software development. \end{itemize}

 After applying these criteria, we retained 26 repositories, comprising a total of 60,684 PRs for further analysis.
-The complete list of selected repositories, along with the PR distribution, is presented in Table \ref{tab:repositories}.
-We categorized the repositories based on PR activity into three groups: large (more than 1,000 PRs), medium (between 101 and 1,000 PRs), and small (fewer than 100 PRs). \changed{This distribution emerged naturally from our filtering process, which focused on highly starred repositories engaged in active software development.
-Since activity size may influence contributor dynamics, we included repository activity size as a control variable to account for potential differences in participation patterns (see Section~\ref{sec:controlvars}).}
+The complete list of selected repositories, along with the PR distribution, is presented in our supplementary material \cite{figshare}.
+We categorized repositories by PR activity size as large ($>$1,000 PRs), medium (101-1,000 PRs), or small ($<$100 PRs), and included this category as a control variable (Section~\ref{sec:controlvars}).